 10 Tips on How to Plan and Explore a Memorable Road Trip in Uganda

 Probably all Uganda Safaris have taken visitors for gorilla trekking in Bwindi impenetrable national park or wildlife viewing in Queen Elizabeth national park.
 Perhaps some lucky tourists have also visited Kidepo valley national park in the northern sector of Uganda.
-Yes all these are amazing safaris that stimulate curiosity nerves, But what about a Road Trip in Uganda?
+Yes, all these are amazing safaris that stimulate curiosity and nerves, But what about a Road Trip to Uganda?
 That without specific planned destinations?

-With the improving Road network in the country, the possibilities for Road Trip in Uganda are increasing too.
+With the improving Road network in the country, the possibilities for Road trips in Uganda are increasing too.
 Almost all parts of the country can now be accessed in at least a day.
-However, before you start the adventure on the road, or pack that suitcase in the boot, to drive off towards the horizon, a few simple things should be considered.
+However, before you start the adventure on the road, or pack that suitcase in the boot, to drive off toward the horizon, a few simple things should be considered.

 1: Planning ahead.